home-assistant-libs/aioslimproto/README.md

 **AIOSlimProto**

-SLIMProto implementation in async python allows you to control squeezebox players (and compatibles)
+SLIMProto implementation in async python allows you to control squeezebox players (and compatibles).

-Requires Python 3.10+ and uses asyncio.
+Requires Python 3.11+ and uses asyncio.

-For usage examples, see the examples folder.
+For simple usage examples, see the example script in the scripts folder.
+For a full reference implementation, see (Home Assistant)[https://github.com/home-assistant/core/tree/dev/homeassistant/components/slimproto] and (Music Assistant)[https://github.com/music-assistant/server/tree/main/music_assistant/server/providers/slimproto]